 The District capitalizes all assets with a historical cost of at least \$5 and a useful life of at least three years.
-Contributed property is recorded at estimated fair market value at the date of donation.
+Contributed capital assets are valued at their estimated acquisition value on the date contributed.

 The purpose of depreciation is to spread the cost of capital assets equitably among all customers over the life of these assets, so that each customer's bill includes a pro rata share of the cost of these assets.
 The amount charged to depreciation expense each year represents that year's pro rata share of depreciable capital assets.